justjnr/G53MDP/README.md

 # G53MDP
 Mobile Device Programming Module Coursework — Activity Tracker

-Tasked with designing and implementing a mobile application that functions as a basic Activity Tracker, in that it allows the user to track their movement when they decide to walk, run or jog, principally by logging the change in physical location using GPS.
+Tasked with designing and implementing a mobile application with Android Studio that functions as a basic Activity Tracker, in that it allows the user to track their movement when they decide to walk, run or jog, principally by logging the change in physical location using GPS.
 The application allows the user to inspect this data in a useful manner, and allows them to see their overview and to note on an activity.

 The app supports:
 - Logging the movement of a user when they go running or walking